onflow/flow/docs/content/concepts/accounts-and-keys.md

 | --------- | --------- | --------------- | ---- |
 | ECDSA     | P-256     | ECDSA_P256      | 2    |
 | ECDSA     | secp256k1 | ECDSA_secp256k1 | 3    |

+There are two curves commonly used with the ECDSA algorithm, secp256r1 ([OID 1.2.840.10045.3.1.7](http://oid-info.com/get/1.2.840.10045.3.1.7), also called the "NIST P-256." curve), and secp256K1 ([OID 1.3.132.0.10](http://oid-info.com/get/1.3.132.0.10), the "Bitcoin" curve).
+Please be sure to double-check which parameters you are using before registering a key, as presenting a key using one of the curves under the code and format of the other will generate an error.

 **Hash Algorithms**